 I havent been to Cairo and dont know how safe these areas are, though I think they might be reasonably safe.
 Also Id imagie they might be hard to find.
 If you go though let me know what its like, im really interested in the topic.

 rubbish people?......my friend Russell Christians in Egypt are richer than Muslims, the only reason why some Christians are voluntarily living there because they grow pigs and they use garbage to feed them!

-Visit the old Islamic cairo....and see how people are living there over 5 years agoAnswered by Hesham via WorldNomads.com
+Visit the old Islamic cairo....and see how people are living there almost 6 years agoAnswered by Hesham via WorldNomads.com

 A Desert Safari is awesome for 5 days in Egypt... also I'd recommend a Dahabiya Nile Cruise from Esna (After Luxor) to Aswan.
 Those are my top favorites because it makes you mingle most with the original locals like Bedouins (Desert) and Nubians (Aswan) while enjoy a taste and feel of new lifestyle - a great chance for p;hotography as well, we wrote about it here http://egyptolution.com/post/dahabiya-nile-cruise-on-amoura/106 almost 6 years ago